Quick Answer: What Will Health Insurance Cost You on Average?

 If Your Employer Offers Benefits

 Employer-sponsored benefits are how most people receive insurance.
+According to KFF’s 2025 Employer Health Benefits Survey, approximately 153 million Americans rely on employer-sponsored coverage.
 Your employer’s insurance will likely cost less than insurance purchased from the marketplace.

 One thing worth remembering is that employers pay part of the cost of employer-provided insurance.
+On average, employers cover 83% of the single-coverage premium and about 73% of family coverage premiums, per KFF.
 This cost offset isn’t available when buying on the marketplace.

 If You Don’t Qualify for Employer-Provided Coverage

 If your state has a marketplace, this is your go-to for insurance shopping.
-Going to Healthcare.gov and entering your Zip code connects to your state marketplace or, if unavailable, the federal marketplace.
+Going to Healthcare.gov and entering your ZIP code connects you to your state marketplace or, if unavailable, the federal marketplace established under the Affordable Care Act (ACA).

 What Are the Different Types of Healthcare Plans?